Having more fun than a human being should be allowed to have the telephone number 800-282-2882, the email address El Rushbo and EIBnet.us.

 So we have to take that into account.

-No, you don't take that into account, but your point about the H-1B pieces is exactly right.
+But your point about the H-1B visas is exactly right.

 These tech companies whining and moaning, we can't get our employees in.

-Well, all you're doing with them is replacing Americans, and you're paying the H1B people half or less what you're paying the Americans.
+Well, all you're doing with them is replacing Americans, and you're paying the H-1B people half or less what you're paying the Americans.

-Uh and I'm an unemployed THD myself.
+And I'm an unemployed THC myself.

 Yeah, that's a strawdog argument.